Translate

 Two IAA reference Maps overlayed.
 The red dots mark sample 9181 and 9962.

-For nearly 1000 years, through King David and Solomon, samples 9181 and 9962 survived in ash, until they were sealed by an Iron Age building and a fallen rock.
-Their deposition, in ash, would have been followed by a period of abandonment and burial by soil falling from the natural slope, most likely during the well known 17th century settlement gap.
-Later structures of the 13th century, early Iron Age, were built on or close to the bedrock protecting the samples and even later modifications to those structures continued their protection.
+For nearly 1000 years, through King David and Solomon, samples 9181 and 9962 survived in 5cm of ash on top of 10cm of soil, until later they were sealed by an Iron Age building and a fallen rock.
+Their deposition was followed by a period of abandonment and burial by soil falling from the natural slope, most likely during the well known 17th century settlement gap.
+Later structures, of the 13th century, early Iron Age, were built on top of compacted soil close to the bedrock protecting the samples and later modifications to those structures continued their protection.

-Immediately south of these samples, a water channel and reservoir was constructed and last used in 1535 BCE during a narrow time-window that overlaps the last 30 years Jacob lived in the region before Israel immigrated to Egypt and returned, 250 years later, during the early Iron Age.
-300 years later King David conquered and occupied the Jebusite city on Mount Moriah.
-Hundreds of years after King David these middle-late Iron Age buildings were constructed securing the samples.
+Immediately southwest of these samples, a Middle Bronze Age water channel and reservoir was constructed and last used in 1535 BCE during a narrow time-window that overlaps the last 30 years Jacob lived in the region before Israel immigrated to Egypt and returned, 250 years later, during the early Iron Age.
+More than 300 years later King David conquered and occupied the Jebusite city on Mount Moriah.
+More than one hundred years after King David these Iron Age structures were constructed securing the samples.

-From the evidence we must conclude that the sample areas were neglected by foot traffic that would have disrupted the ash layers during the Middle Bronze and Early Iron Ages.
-Further that construction over these samples was light and inconsequential because the building walls were not required to be secured on the bedrock foundation.
+From the evidence we must conclude that during the time of David and Solomon the ash layer in which 9181 and 9962 lay was not disturbed by foot traffic or the Middle Bronze ash layers would have been disrupted.
+Further that construction over these samples was light and inconsequential because the building walls were not required to be secured to the bedrock foundation.

 During King David’s reign, the rock-cut-rooms may have been entirely buried by natural debris and soil from the steep slope or perhaps the local residents purposely obfuscated the temple site.
 Either way it’s increasingly clear that once the temple went and stayed out of use sometime shortly after 1535 BCE.